-A low sex drive, or low libido, is one of the most common problems experienced by women during menopause, and it can also be one of the most distressing.
-Some women find that they’re no longer in the mood for sex, whereas others don’t feel like having sex because they start to find it uncomfortable or even painful.
+During menopause, some women find that they're no longer in the mood for sex, whereas others don't feel like having sex because they start to find it uncomfortable or even painful.
 However you experience a changing libido, it can cause emotional strain and affect intimacy with your partner.
-The good news is there are many things you can do to help support your sex drive during the menopause, and soy is just one of the natural approaches available.

 Before we look at how soy may help your libido, it's important to understand why you may be experiencing a decline in your sex drive.
 The female sex hormone oestrogen has a key role to play, because it supports the blood supply to the vagina, vulva and cervix.
 As levels of this hormone decrease leading up to and during menopause, this can cause a lack of sensation in this sensitive area, and reduced feelings of arousal.
 Oestrogen also helps to keep the vaginal wall lubricated, and as levels decline the vagina can become dry and irritated, which may make sex uncomfortable or painful, and therefore less desirable.